eozelius/ethanoz_deprecated/README.md

 # ethanoz
 Ethan Ozelius Portfolio application eventually will be available on ethanoz.com.
-This is a Vue Front End app that will serve as a central interface for accessing all my porfolio, projects, demos and playground environments.
+This is a Vue Front End app that will serve as a central interface for accessing all my portfolio, projects, demos and playground environments.

 ## Project setup
 ```